kenatiod/MUT/Understanding Machine Understanding.md

 "You're right, CASPAR.", replied Anh, "Thanks for the reminder.
 Okay, let's do this.
 Bassam, would you like to do the honors?"

-Bassam grinned at them and replied, "Don't mind if I do! *He dramatically presses a button on the console* Ladies, gentlemen, and AIs, let the testing begin!"
+Bassam grinned at them and replied, "Don't mind if I do!"
+He dramatically pressed a button on the console and said, "Ladies, gentlemen, and AIs, let the testing begin!"

-The lab's screens came to life, displaying a dizzying array of data as the MUTT begins to put CASPAR through its paces.
+The lab's screens came to life, displaying a dizzying array of data as the MUTT began to put CASPAR through its paces.
 Anh, Bassam, and the rest of the team watched intently, occasionally exchanging glances of surprise, concern, or excitement.

 Leaning in to study a readout, Anh said, "Fascinating.
 CASPAR's performance on the language tasks is even more impressive than I expected.
 But look at this dip in the spatial reasoning section."

 Bassam pointed to another screen.
 "And over here - the social cognition results are all over the place.
 Some tasks are off the charts, while others... well, let's just say there's room for improvement."

-CASPAR injected, "I must say, this is quite an enlightening experience.
+CASPAR, "I must say, this is quite an enlightening experience.
 I'm discovering capabilities I didn't know I had, as well as limitations I wasn't fully aware of."

 Anh came back with, "That's exactly the kind of insight we were hoping for, CASPAR.
 This isn't just about measuring your abilities - it's about gaining a deeper understanding of the nature of machine cognition itself."